sentrysoftware/metricshub/metricshub-doc/src/site/markdown/troubleshooting/cli.md

 ### Patch Connectors

 By default, **MetricsHub** loads connectors from the `connectors` subdirectory within its installation directory.
 However, you can extend this functionality by configuring a custom directory for additional connectors.
-This can be done by specifying a `--patch-directory` option as bellow:
+This can be done by specifying the `--patch-directory` option as bellow:

 ```batch
 $ metricshub SERVER01 -t linux --snmp v2c --community public --patch-directory /opt/patch/connectors